10 Best Parks to Visit across Maryland

 Deep Creek State Park

-Deep Creek is the largest inland body of water in MD, and it is indeed quite huge.
-It was created as a reservoir from Deep Creek, and the water is crystal clear.
+Deep Creek is the largest inland body of water in the state.
+It is a reservoir and the water is crystal clear.
 You can spend a pleasant evening walking along the edge of the lake in any season, and stopping at the several playgrounds along the way.
-There is a Discovery Center with a nice gift shop, displays of the local flora and fauna, and some interactive things to do, like puzzles and stories.
-In summer, you’ll find people swimming and boating on the lake.
+There is a Discovery Center with a nice gift shop, nature displays, and a small classroom with activities for children.
+In summer, you can swim or boat on the lake.

 Swallow Falls State Park

-Right at the parking lot of this park is the entrance to the trail, with a big clear sign.
+The entrance to the trail to see the waterfalls is clearly marked at the parking lot.
 In the spring, the river becomes swollen and raging and the rocks are slippery, so care should be taken.
 You can also walk along the paved trail farther up, and head down to the base of the falls on the wooden stairways, without venturing onto the rocky trails that connect each fall.